Audio & Visual

 Some audio-visual materials can be created by end-users through faculty work room resources.
 These include the creation of overhead transparency materials via campus photocopiers in the workrooms or the creation of PowerPoint materials via campus desktop computers.

-The Media Lab (Room 1337) has additional tools and software for creating presentations.
 Free computer training workshops called "Wired For Success," are available to all students on campus and cover a wide range of topics.
 To check out the entire listing of topics and more information on WFS, click here.

 The IIT Department must abide by federal Copyright Law in the use and duplication of copyrighted works.